Iraqi minister chides U.S. over Mosul assault timing

 "I don't know where the American official got this information...
 They absolutely do not have knowledge on this issue," Obeidi said.

-Following criticism of the U.S. military briefing, the new U.S. defence secretary, Ash Carter, told reporters on Saturday he would not telegraph the precise timing of an offensive to retake Mosul.
+Following criticism of the U.S. military briefing, the new U.S. defense secretary, Ash Carter, told reporters on Saturday he would not telegraph the precise timing of an offensive to retake Mosul.

 Obeidi was speaking as Prime Minister Haider al-Abadi met the general in charge of U.S. forces in the Middle East, General Lloyd Austin.